Trafexofive/IRC-TestSuite/README.md

-# Enhanced IRC Server Test Suite
+# IRC Server Test Suite

 ## Overview

 The Enhanced IRC Server Test Suite is a comprehensive testing framework designed to validate the functionality and reliability of IRC (Internet Relay Chat) servers.
 This test suite provides a robust set of tools and utilities to automate the testing process, ensuring that your IRC server behaves as expected under various conditions.
+Honestly it's just an *over-glorified* bash script.

 ## Features